 Borax has a long-running reputation as being lethal to quite a few different kinds of indoor and outdoor insects, including roaches and silverfish, and in a very family-, pet-, and earth-friendly way.
 Borax is especially known to be a very effective ant killer!

 Borax (sometimes referred to as sodium borate, sodium tetraborate, or disodium tetraborate), is a naturally occurring mineral.
-It’s frequently used to make homemade laundry soap (remember 20 Mule Team Borax detergent booster?), and comes available in various forms, including paste, powder, paste, tablet, spray, and liquid.
+It’s frequently used to make homemade laundry soap (remember 20 Mule Team Borax detergent booster?), and comes available in various forms, including paste, powder, tablet, spray, and liquid.

 Is borax the same as boric acid?